-For the rationale, the Recipient must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA that the Award was selected under and is otherwise in the interests of EERE and the United States.
+For the rationale, the Applicant must demonstrate to the satisfaction of EERE that a waiver would further the purposes and objectives of this FOA and is otherwise in the interests of EERE and the United States.
 EERE may require additional information before considering a waiver request.
-Save the waiver request(s) in a single PDF file titled "ControlNumber\PerformanceofWork\Waiver".
+Save the waiver request(s) in a single PDF file titled